sakari/jsqc/README.md

 # QuickCheck for javascript

-Framework for randomized test data generation for javascript in the footsteps of Claessen and Hughes.
+Framework for randomized test data generation for javascript in the footsteps of Claessen and Hughes with crappy [Jasmine](http://pivotal.github.com/jasmine) integration.

 For general introduction to QuickCheck a good starting point could be [wikipedia] (http://en.wikipedia.org/wiki/QuickCheck).

- * Genarates test data with increasing size
- * Shrinking of failing inputs to smaller counterexamples
- * Randomized execution of asynchronous events with minimization for counterexample execution orders
- * Integration with [Jasmine framework](http://pivotal.github.com/jasmine) (output is crappy but it generally seems to work)

 ```javascript
    describe('arrays', function() {